 - Salepe Back and Sides

-- The feel, comfort and the tone it has goes beyond its price
+- The feel, comfort, and tone it has go beyond its price

-- The feel, comfort and the tone it has goes beyond its price
+- The feel, comfort, and tone it has to go beyond its price

-- Nylon strings are easier to fingerplay which produce nice and rich sound
+- Nylon strings are easier to fingerplay which produce a nice and rich sound

 - It feels light and easy to hold, especially for kids